gpampoukis/ntp_interactive_plot/README.md

 Run `src/app.py` and navigate to http://127.0.0.1:8050/ in your browser.

+## Accessing the Deployed App

-## The app is accesible to users through (it may take up to 1 minute to load for the first time):
+The app is also deployed and accessible to users online.
+Please note that it may take up to 1 minute to load for the first time:

 https://ntp-decontamination-2sc6.onrender.com/